With MathType you can insert equations into iBooks Author by using the Insert Equation command. Editing an equation is

 - Edit equations in iBooks Author.
 It's as easy as a double-click.
 How-to

 - Copy content with equations from Apple Pages.
-If you're working with Pages (part of the iWork '09 suite) or if a colleague sends you a document, this will save you time because you won't have to re-type the equations.
+If you're working with Pages or if a colleague sends you a document, this will save you time because you won't have to re-type the equations.
 (Note the special considerations for this process.)
 How-to

 Add an equation to iBooks Author

 - Menu command.
 In iBooks Author's Insert menu, you'll notice an Equation command.
 The first time you choose this command, you're presented with a dialog asking you to choose whether you want to insert and edit equations with MathType or with iBooks Author.
 Once you make a choice, you're not limited to that choice; you can switch at any time in the Preferences dialog.
 Choosing this command will open MathType, allowing you to create a new equation.
 Once the equation is complete, close the window and the equation will appear in the document.